20 Beautiful Website Footers [Examples & Snippets]

 Here’s a footer design for those who like to keep things simple.

-It’s a 4 columns footer that, despite looking plane, it looks quite modern.
+It’s a four column footer that, despite looking plain, looks quite modern.

-I like the fact that it only uses 2 main colors and that it allows you to attach a logo to it.
+I like the fact that it only uses two main colors and that it allows you to attach a logo to it.

 Warning: not responsive!